Planning

 Ready to Discuss Your Bathroom Remodel?

-At Custom Kitchens by Lopez, we have been helping New Jersey homeowners transform their bathrooms for over 50 years.
+At Custom Kitchens by Lopez, we have been helping New Jersey homeowners transform their bathrooms since 2005.
 We provide detailed written estimates so you know exactly what your project will cost—no surprises.

 Our team handles everything from design through completion, including permits, and we stand behind our work with our reputation and our NJ contractor license.